Daniel Guttfreund

-Dr. Daniel Georg Guttfreund Schneider, PhD (born March 23, 1962, in San Salvador, El Salvador) is a Salvadoran clinical psychologist, academic, and researcher, best known for his work in clinical psychology, bilingual emotional processing, and mental health education.
+Daniel Georg Guttfreund Schneider (born March 23, 1962) is a Salvadoran clinical psychologist, academic, and researcher, best known for his work in clinical psychology, bilingual emotional processing, and mental health education.
 His professional career spans clinical practice, academic teaching, and scientific research focused on psychological well-being and child protection.
-Dr. Guttfreund has also contributed to social development initiatives in El Salvador and is a founder of the Tin Marín Children's Museum, the country's first interactive museum for children.
+Guttfreund has also contributed to social development initiatives in El Salvador and is a founder of the Tin Marín Children's Museum, the country's first interactive museum for children.

 Early life and education

 Guttfreund was born in San Salvador, son of Enrique and Gertrud Guttfreund.
 His father emigrated from Germany in 1932 to escape the Nazi regime, and his mother fled to Brazil, where they met before settling in El Salvador.
 Enrique Guttfreund became a distinguished businessman and diplomat, serving as the Ambassador of El Salvador to Israel.

 Daniel is the youngest of five children.
 He attended the American School of San Salvador, where he graduated in 1979.
 That same year, he moved to Jerusalem, Israel, to study sociology and social anthropology at the Hebrew University of Jerusalem, where he earned his bachelor's degree.
 He later moved to California, United States, and completed his Ph.D. in Clinical Psychology at the California School of Professional Psychology in San Diego, graduating with honors in 1988.

-During his doctoral studies, he met Dr. Lisa Guttfreund, whom he married in October 1988.
+During his doctoral studies, he met Lisa Guttfreund, whom he married in October 1988.
 The couple has three daughters and has lived in California, Jerusalem, and El Salvador.

 Academic and professional career

-While studying in Israel, Dr. Guttfreund was included on the Dean’s List of the Hebrew University (1982) and led a youth program that promoted intercultural communication between Jewish and Arab communities.
-He also volunteered at Alyn Hospital, a medical center specializing in rehabilitation for individuals with disabilities.

 In 1986, he was included in the compendium Who's Who Among Students in American Universities and Colleges.
 His doctoral thesis, Effects of language usage on the emotional experience of Spanish-English and English-Spanish bilinguals, was later published in the Journal of Consulting and Clinical Psychology in 1990.

 After earning his doctorate, he returned to Israel, where he worked at the Hebrew University Counseling Center as an adjunct lecturer and was recognized by students as an Outstanding Speaker.
 During this period, he also developed the interactive board game Yad al Ha Lev, later commercialized by Orda Industries Ltd.